Storing values with the useRef hook

 Storing element references with useRef

-As the name suggests, useRef can store a reference to a DOM element.
-To do this, create the ref, and then pass it into the element:
+Before we jump into storing values with useRef, let’s quickly go over the most standard use-case for the useRef hook.
+It’s most commonly used to store a reference to a DOM element.
+We do this by creating the ref, and then passing it into the element:

 const Component = () => {